yairm210/Unciv/Uniques.md

 "Specialists only produce half normal unhappiness" - Replaced with "Specialists only produce [amount]% of normal unhappiness"

-"-50% food consumption by specialists" - Replaced with "-[amount]% food consumption by specialists"
+"-50% food consumption by specialists" - Replaced with "[amount]% food consumption by specialists"

+"-[amount]% food consumption by specialists" - Replaced with "[amount]% food consumption by specialists"

 "-33% unit upkeep costs" - Replaced with "-[amount]% unit upkeep costs"